Skip to content

 There.
 You’ve weakened your security.
 We hope you’re proud of yourself.

-Don’t get us wrong: XProtect is essential.
-But it shouldn’t be your only security measure.
+Don’t get us wrong: XProtect is essential and provides basic protection.
+But it shouldn’t be your only Mac security measure.
 Effective Apple device management requires robust endpoint security and a powerful yet flexible MDM solution, such as SimpleMDM.
 Sign up for a free 30-day trial to take it for a spin.

 Meredith Kreisa headshot